jevakallio/git-notify/README.md

 Sometimes you need to communicate about important changes to other developers on your project.
 In a small team, a Slack message will probably do, but in larger teams and distributed organizations (such as open source projects), reaching everyone can be a pain.

-`git-notify` allows you to inject announcements into your git commit messages, and display them to other developers when they pull those commits to their machine.
+`git-notify` allows you to inject announcements into your git commit messages, and display them to other developers:

 ```sh
 git commit -m 'git-notify: NEW PERF TOOLING AVAILABLE ...'
 ```

 Later, at a machine far far away:

 ![Demo](docs/demo.gif)

+## Getting started

+Simply add `git-notify:` to your git commit messages, and the rest of that paragraph will be displayed when another developer pulls that commit.

 If you're using merge/squash commit strategy on GitHub, you can add them to the extended commit message when landing a PR:

 ![GitHub PR flow example](docs/github-example.png)

-## Getting started

-`git-notify` is intended for use in node-based projects.
+Next we'll show how to [install](#installation) `git-notify` to your `npm` (or `yarn`) based project.

+### Installation

 Install the git-notify package as a devDependency: